Sigekatu Kuroda

 Sigekatu Kuroda (黒田 成勝, Kuroda Shigekatsu) was a Japanese mathematician who worked in number theory and mathematical logic.

 In 1942 he became a professor at the newly founded Nagoya Imperial University, where he stayed for over twenty years.
-He is responsible for much of the effort in setting up its Department of Mathematics.
+He was responsible for much of the effort in setting up its Department of Mathematics.

 He was married to the renowned number theorist Teiji Takagi's daughter Yakeo.
-The couple had three sons, all of whom became mathematicians, including S.-Y. Kuroda, who was a professor of linguistics at University of California, San Diego.
+The couple had three sons, all of whom became mathematicians, including S.-Y. Kuroda, who was a professor of linguistics at the University of California, San Diego.

-He published a text on Foundations of Number Theory with Tomio Kubota in 1963.
+He published a text on the foundations of algebraic number theory with Tomio Kubota in 1963.